 Saint Catherine’s Creek National Wildlife Refuge south of Natchez Mississippi has over 10 miles of nature trails with evocative names like, Magnolia Trail, Whitetail Ridge, Piney Woods Lane, Alligator Hill, Razorback Ridge, Wood Duck Way, and Rookery Road.
 These trails wind through loess bluffs and cypress swamps and feature typical wetland flora and fauna including (but definitely not limited to) waterfowl and alligators.

 Mississippi has so many fabulous places to go for a walk that this was not an easy list to come up with at all!
 I guess it depends on what benefits you get out of the hiking experience – everyone gets something different out of hiking.
-Some of the most common benefits that I’ve heard people talk about include exercise, […]
+Some of the most common benefits that I’ve heard […]

 Sometimes you want to get outside but you want something of an in-between nature – in-between the couch and the woods.
 How about a road hike where you are never more than a couple of steps from potential rescue and you probably even have cell reception the whole time!
-Mississippi has many natural wonders that you should definitely explore, but […]
+Mississippi has many natural wonders that […]

 Photos by Patrick Parker